 a.
 Maintain a neat and clean appearance and dress in attire that is accepted as professional to the population served.

 b.
-Be thoughtful and professional when interacting with patients and families.
+Be thoughtful and professional when interacting with patients, clients, and families.

 c.
 Strive to maintain composure during times of fatigue, professional stress, or personal problems.